 Owning a dog has numerous benefits, but it does involve several one-time and ongoing expenses.

-From the figures given above, the first year of owning a dog could set you back by up to $2,000 to $4,000, which is over and above the amount you pay for purchasing the dog.
+Based on the figures given below, the first year of owning a dog could set you back by up to $2,000 or $4,000.
+This is over and above the amount you pay for purchasing the dog.

 Owning a dog also involves incurring regular annual expenses.
-In 2015, The New Zealand Companion Animal Council (NZCAC) estimated that “caring for a dog costs around $1,686 a year”, with costs including food, veterinary care and annual expenses.
-This figure could well be higher, based on the dog’s breed, size, age and illness or accident history.
+The annual expenses for looking after a dog amount to $1,500 approximately.
+This figure could be higher as well, based on the dog’s breed, size, age and illness or accident history.

 Some of the recurring expenses may include the following:

-Even using the lowest average figures above, the average annual expense of owning a dog in the first year could be $3,434 (including a $2,000 cost for the dog), followed by $1,812 every subsequent year.
+Even using the lowest average figures above, the average annual expense of owning a dog in the first year could be $3,000, followed by $1,500 every subsequent year.